 Let’s leave aside for the moment the baffling site navigation and terrible instructions, which I’ll get back to later, and focus on the billing, because that’s what made me angry enough to put aside my reservations and write this.

 Because I was between jobs in 2016, I signed up for an ACA plan for a few months.
 I was lucky enough to get a job with insurance, so I went to cancel my plan, which is when I found out about the first round of objectionable design choices.
 For instance, you can’t cancel your plan right away.
 Your cancellation date is set, automatically, as 14 days from the day you’re doing it, and you cannot change the default.

-Fast forward to late January, when I finally open the insurer envelope that I assumed were 2016 tax information.
+Fast forward to late January, when I finally open the insurer envelope that I assumed was 2016 tax information.

 Turns out I had been signed up for 2017!
 Without my knowledge!
 So of course I head over to healthcare.gov — I know from my previous exchange that the insurer won’t do squat until the marketplace tells them to — and lo and behold, there’s 2017 coverage, which is active.

 Did I mention that the insurer now wants $725 for coverage I hadn’t signed up for and wasn’t using?